 Financial markets need better, more comparable and complete information about climate change.
 The Task Force on Climate-related Financial Disclosures (TCFD) aims to address this issue through their Recommendations, designed to help companies disclose climate-related financial risks and opportunities.
-To support the implementation of the recommendations WBCSD and the TCFD have convened “Preparer Forums” for priority sectors: oil and gas, electric utilities, chemicals, materials (cement), transport and agri-food.
+To support the implementation of the recommendations WBCSD and the TCFD have convened “Preparer Forums” for priority sectors and industries: oil and gas, electric utilities, chemicals, construction, automobiles and food, agriculture & forest products.

 One of the essential functions of financial markets is to price risk to support informed, efficient capital-allocation decisions.
 Accurate and timely disclosure of operating and financial results are fundamental to this.
 Yet, one of the most significant, and perhaps most misunderstood, risks that organizations face today relates to the physical and transitional impact of climate change.